integrii/ikiwiki/README.md

 #ikiwiki with bootstrap 3 theme

-This cookbook deploys ikiwiki _(the best wiki ever!)_ as well as the bootstrap 3 theme based on [Twitter's bootstrap CSS framework](http://getbootstrap.com/)..
+This cookbook deploys ikiwiki _(the best wiki ever!)_ as well as the bootstrap 3 theme based on [Twitter's bootstrap CSS framework](http://getbootstrap.com/).
 Ikiwiki is a wiki backed by a git repository that updates on commits and uses markdown!
 Ikiwiki also comes with a clean web interface based on Twitter's Bootstrap 3 for graphical administration and editing.
+This cookbook deploys ikiwiki in a way that is very similar to the Github wiki but with more features.

 Requirements